nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 Ideally, we would be able to provide any derived object to any base class function without casting AND let the derived class define a function which _supercedes_ the base class's function.
 In other words, instead of writing `duckShow((Duck)Bill)` and seeing `"Hi!
 My name is Bill."` on the output, we'd like to write `duckShow(Bill)` (notice: no casting to type Duck) and see something like `"Hi!
 I'm a mallard duck.
 My name is Bill.
 I have brown feathers."` on the output.
 In this project, we're going to look at one way of doing this.

 To do this, we first need to define a table of function pointers for each data type.
 This will allow derived classes the ability to change the default function for a base class to one that's specific to the derived class.
-Our Duck object will have one function, `duckShow()`, which we will allow derived classes to change and one function, `duckQuack()`, which we will not.
-Thus, `duckShow()` is the only only included in our interface definition.
+Our Duck object will have one function which we will allow derived classes to change (`duckShow()`) and one function which we will not (`duckQuack()`).
+Thus, only the first is included in our interface definition.
 In C++ parlance, this is a "vtable" or "table of virtual functions" (the "virtual" part means that they are intended to be defined by the derived classes).
+Each class (base and derived) will also need to write their own "Create", "Init", "Deinit", and "Destroy" functions.
+Making those functions polymorphic requires a bit more work and only seems necessary for very specific applications.

 ```
 // include/duck.r